Two legs with goose bumps.

 Boils and carbuncles

-Boils (furuncles), carbuncles, abscesses and pimples are all linked to inflamed skin but differ slightly.
+Boils (furuncles), carbuncles, abscesses and pimples are all linked to inflamed skin but differ slightly from one another.
 Medical treatment is often useful for boils.

 Animal allergy